pstaender/mongraph/README.md

 ### TODO's

-  * caching of loaded Nodes and Documents
   * avoid loading all documents if we have a specific mongodb query
   * benchmarks
   * more examples, documentation and better readme
+  * more effective queries on mongodb